-As part of the course students are required to write and submit a mini-blog to be posted on the web at:
+As part of the course students are required to write and submit mini-blogs.
+These will be posted on the web at: http://uwreligions.wordpress.com/ They are also expected to submit to the website three comments on mini-blogs be other students.
+The mini-Blogs are to be sent to the course email as Word documents.
+The comments can be posted directly to the mini-Blog site.

-http://uwreligions.wordpress.com/

-They are also expected to submit to the website three comments on mini-blogs be other students.